impresso/impresso-consolidated-canonical-cookbook/README.md

        - Updates `ts` to processing timestamp
      - Writes consolidated issue to output

+   **Pages Processing:**

+   - For each year of pages:
+     - Copies all page files from canonical S3 to consolidated S3
+     - Preserves directory structure and organization
+     - Future versions may integrate additional data (e.g., ReOCR results)

 3. **Output Upload**:
+   - Uploads consolidated canonical issues to S3
-   - Uploads consolidated canonical files to S3
+   - Uploads consolidated canonical pages to S3
    - Preserves logs for troubleshooting

 ### Output Data